-Select the option you prefer under “Updates from more than one place.”
+Select the option you prefer under “Allow downloads from other PCs”.
 We recommend just selecting “PCs on my local network” here.

 - Off: This disables the peer-to-peer update feature entirely.
 Updates will only be downloaded from Microsoft’s servers, and won’t be uploaded to anywhere.

 - PCs on my local network, and PCs on the Internet: This option is the default, although it probably shouldn’t be.
 With this enabled, Windows 10 will upload updates from your PC to other computers over the Internet.
-These computers would normally just download updates from Microsoft, but Microsoft will save on bandwidth because they’re getting some updates from your Internet connection.
+These computers would normally just download updates from Microsoft, but Microsoft will save on bandwidth because those PCs are getting some updates from your Internet connection.

 You Can Also Set Your Connection as Metered

-You could also set your current Wi-Fi connection as “metered.”
-When you set a connection as metered, you’re telling Windows it’s a connection with restricted data — such as a mobile data connection or a Wi-FI hotspot from a smartphone you’re tethered to.
-Windows won’t upload updates on a metered connection — it won’t even automatically download Windows updates.
+You could also set your current Wi-Fi connection as “metered”.
+When you set a connection as metered, you’re telling Windows it’s a connection with restricted data—such as a mobile data connection or a Wi-FI hotspot from a smartphone you’re tethered to.
+Windows won’t upload updates on a metered connection—it won’t even automatically download most Windows updates.

-To set your current Wi-FI network as a metered connection, open the Settings app and navigate to Network & Internet > Wi-Fi > Advanced options.
+To set your current Wi-FI network as a metered connection, head to Settings > Network & Internet > Wi-Fi and click the name of the Wi-Fi network you’re connected to.
 Activate the toggle under “Set as metered connection.”
 The current Wi-Fi network will become a metered connection.

 This isn’t necessary if you’ve already disabled peer-to-peer updates in general.
 It will also prevent your Windows 10 PC from sharing updates with other computers on the same local network.